venkata-sainadh/Facebook-Clone-Using-HTML-and-CSS/README.md

 * CSS  : Used for styling the web pages and providing visual aesthetics.

 # Project Structure

--'index.html': Main HTML file
+- "index.html" : Main HTML file
--'style.css': Stylesheet file
+- "style.css" : Stylesheet file

 # Google Drive Clone
 * created with sandbox

-# Contributions
+# Contribution
 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.
 Your contributions will be reviewed and greatly appreciated.